markhughes/flight-skeleton/README.md

 # Flight Skeleton
-This skeleton provides you a quick start for the development of an application with the [Flight](http://flightphp.com) PHP microframework.
+This skeleton provides a quick start for the development of an application with the [Flight](http://flightphp.com) PHP microframework.

 It also contains some templates based on [HTML5 Boilerplate](http://html5boilerplate.com).